 Tips for Digital Decluttering

 - Embrace time blocking strategies.
 Set aside blocks of time for checking emails, social media, and working with clients.
 You’ll be more productive when focused on just one task at a time.
+Join my virtual coworking group where we block off 25 minutes at a time and focus on one project!

 - Turn off notifications.
 Those chimes are nothing more than distractions that are pulling you away from your work or your family and friends.
 Whatever is causing the distraction will still be there; just deal with it in your own time frame.